ed-rodh/Null_models_I_and_II/README.md

   + Null model II: randomizes the input MSA preserving both single columns statistics and pairwise hamming distances between sequences.

-This sofware assume that each entry of the MSA is a letter in A={-, A, C, ..., Y} being either one of the 20 amino acids, or an alignment gap, “–”, representing amino acid insertions or deletions.
-The total alphabet size is q = |A| = 21.
+This sofware assume that each entry of the MSA is a letter in {-, A, C, ..., Y} being either one of the 20 amino acids, or an alignment gap, “–”, representing amino acid insertions or deletions.
+The total alphabet size is q = 21.
 The mapping of this alignments to matrix of numbers assume {-, A, C, ..., Y} -> {1, 2, 3,..., 21}.

 # Usage
 Load the julia package by